Dying, Death

 and serving the Cariboo-Chilcotin

-* “Reclaiming Death as an Honoured part of life“ is a quote from
+“Reclaiming Death as an Honoured part of Life“

 Dying, Death and Remembrance

-Cariboo Community Deathcaring Network is based in Williams Lake, British Columbia, Canada.
+Cariboo Community Deathcare is based in Williams Lake, British Columbia, Canada.
 We are reaching out to connect with others who are interested in rekindling a culture that recognizes and responds to death and dying in natural and meaningful ways.
 "Reclaiming Death as an Honoured Part of Life."
 (Judith McGill)

 Our focus is on increasing death literacy in the region and to help and encourage each other as we build a holistic community deathcaring network in the Cariboo, and throughout rural British Columbia.